 Step 8.
 Get Access to Local MLS Listings

 After you secure the services of a real estate agent they should be able to create an account for you and send you Multiple Listing Service (MLS) listings as soon as new listings come on the market to help you in your home search.
 The MLS database feeds public websites that display MLS listings.
+Within the Comox Valley, Courtenay real estate listings predominate the market.
+Next are Comox real estate listings.
+If you are looking for a high-end home check out Crown Isle real estate listings.
+To save you time looking contact Brett and have him set up an automatic custom search for you with updates on a regular basis.
 Done properly this access will save you the time of going to public websites to search for and find what you are looking for.
 Understanding what the MLS is, does and can do for you is important.
-Your agent should take the time to explain this to you.
+Brett will take the time to explain this and each step of the real estate process to you.

 Step 9.
 Choose a General Location